 During the depths of the Great Depression, the Pennsylvania State College was seeking a way to continue its tradition of bringing education to the people.
-Since this was a time when many people could not afford to come to college, the college came to the people.
+Since this was a time when many people could not afford to go to college, the college came to the people.
 At the request of Hazleton's community leaders, a community survey was completed by the college's extension services to determine the actual extent of the need and community support for a center.

 Hazleton was one of 14 communities to request a center, but only four requests were fulfilled -- among them the Hazleton and Schuylkill Undergraduate Centers, and two others that eventually closed.

 The Hazleton Undergraduate Center opened in September 1934 with 47 full-time and 60 part-time evening students.
 The freshman and sophomore students began their studies in their hometown and then completed their degree at University Park or another institution.

-Over the next several years, the center was housed in various locations -- first in the upper floors of the Markle Bank Building on Broad and Wyoming Streets, then in the former Broad Street School.
+Over the next several years, the center was housed in various locations -- first in the upper floors of the Markle Bank Building at Broad and Wyoming streets in downtown Hazleton, then in the former Broad Street School.
 To accommodate the influx of men and women returning from service in World War II, additional space was leased in the A.D.
 Thomas Elementary School and the former Walnut Street School.

-A permanent home came in December 1948 when, through a donation and purchase, the university obtained 66 hilltop acres in Sugarloaf Township which, for nearly 25 years, had served as the residential estate of a local entrepreneur.
+A permanent home came in December 1948 when, through a donation and purchase, the university obtained 66 hilltop acres in Sugarloaf Township that, for nearly 25 years, had served as the residential estate of a local entrepreneur.
 The site consisted of four buildings that gave the college the space it so desperately needed.